Home > Candy > Cookie Butter Fudge

 • Butter – I find it makes the fudge smooth and creamy.

-• Cookie butter – The star in this show.
-And you can use a little/much as you like!
+• Cookie butter – The star of this show.
+And you can use as little/much as you like!

 • Vanilla extract and salt – To round out and balance all of the flavors.